 d e f g ŋ h ḫ i j k l m n o p q r s ś š ṣ t ṭ u v w x y

-has an INDEX value of 1000.
+x has an INDEX value of 1000.
 Graphemes with no

 explicit index have INDEX=0 so that X and X₁ sort as

-expected.Compare MODS; each MOD is a single @
+expected.Compare MODS; each MOD is a single @ or

-item.
-MODs with ~
+~ item.
+MODs with ~ sort before

-MODs with @
+MODs with @ because the ~

-indicates a glyph-variant whereas a @
+indicates a glyph-variant whereas a @ indicates

 a new sign created by modifying another sign in the ways

-specified by the @
+specified by the @-modifier.

 By definition of the data-type in Oracc, MODS are ASCII